Mercado-Financeiro/IC-Marcus/README.md

 ## ⚠️ Disclaimer

-**This software is for educational and research purposes only.
-It is not intended as financial advice or a recommendation to trade.
-Trading cryptocurrencies involves substantial risk of loss.
-Always do your own research and consult with qualified financial advisors before making investment decisions.**
+**IMPORTANT**: This software is for educational and research purposes only.
+It is not financial advice.
+Cryptocurrency trading involves substantial risk of loss.
+Always do your own research and consult qualified financial advisors before making investment decisions.

 ## 🙏 Acknowledgments